-The acronym "CRUD" stands for "Create, Read, Update, Delete".
-CRUD operations refer to the 4 basic commands required for persistent storage and relational databases .
-SQL commands respectively replace "Create" and "Read" with "Into" and "Select" for database tables .
-CRUD serves as an easy reminder for managing user accounts:
+The acronym “CRUD” stands for “Create, Read, Update, Delete”.
+CRUD operations refer to the 4 basic commands required for persistent storage and relational databases.i SQL commands respectively replace “Create” and “Read” with “Into” and “Select” for database tables.ii CRUD serves as an easy reminder for managing user accounts:

 - Read: Displaying all user accounts and their attributes without changing any data